rixment/rixment.github.io/index.md

 **Description**<br>
 Yet again creating the game of this magnitude involved countless hours of hard work as well as having bloodstream caffeine's level high above its limits.
 Beside of the usual work related with software engineering, in this case C#, the project required from me having an understanding of 3d space and math involved as well as modelling, texturing and above all enlivening all that data using gaming technology's standards such as Unity and Luxology Modo.

-The game, just as well its predecessor, was positively received by the gaming community and resulted in over 300 thousands downloads at Google Play Store.
+The game, just as well its predecessor, was positively received by the gaming community and resulted in over **1 million** players enjoying playing it at Google Play Store.
 In addition to that it  has been featured in an Instant **Game of the week** and **Top 3 instant plays** sections at Google Play Games.

 **Technologies**<br>
 Unity, C#, Cg/HLSL, Visual Studio, MonoDevelop, Google Admob, Billing, Cloud Save, Firebase, Play Games Services, Luxology Modo, Git